kean/Future/README.md

 The task has full control over cancellation.
 You can ignore it, you can fail a promise with a specific error, return a partial result, or not resolve a promise at all.

+> `CancellationTokenSource` itself is built using `Future`  and benefits from all of its performance optimizations.

 ## Async/Await

 Async/await is often built on top of futures.
 When [async/await](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) support is eventually added to Swift, it would be relatively easy to replace the code that uses futures with async/await.

-> There is a [fake (blocking) version](https://gist.github.com/kean/24a3d0c2538647b33006b344ebc283a7) of async/await built for FutureX.
+> There is a [(blocking) version](https://gist.github.com/kean/24a3d0c2538647b33006b344ebc283a7) of async/await built on top FutureX.
 It's not meant to be used in production.

 ## Performance